Skip to content

 HubSpot Operations Hub

-HubSpot’s relatively new launch, Operations Hub, provides ready integrations with for example Zoho CRM as well offering the opportunity through custom code to build code directly against HubSpot´s API.
+HubSpot’s relatively new launch, Operations Hub, provides ready integrations with for example Zoho CRM as well as offering the opportunity through custom code to build code directly against HubSpot´s API.
 You are also able to choose to integrate towards a rest-API if preferable.
 In this way, Operation Hub makes it possible to do something easier or much more advanced, if you want to.
 For example, you can connect systems through Operations Hub or you can choose to write your own code in workflows - the possibilities are almost endless.

 Thanks to Custom Codes you can make smart associations between a contact and a business based on organisation number, for example.